 We had a bit of snow yesterday, about 15 cm, and today the blue skies invited me to come out and play.
 So, this afternoon I hiked Cape Spear Path for a few hours around sunset.
 I met a couple of people at the lighthouse, they had seen a humpback whale swimming in the Cape Bay just a few minutes earlier.
 This must be the familiar whale that spends his winters here, I’ve seen him a couple of times too, well out of season, but not today.

 Here are a couple of photos from Cape Spear and from Cape Spear Path:

 There were quite a few people gazing through their binoculars trying to spot the whale, but nobody was watching the pretty waves:

 While I was busy changing lenses I noticed something approaching in my peripheral vision.
 It was a large eagle heading straight for me, getting closer with every thrust of its broad wings.
 I quickly attached my long lens and adjusted my settings accordingly, I probably would have gotten a much better shot if I had been paying closer attention to my surroundings:

 Hiking Cape Spear Path was very easy today, the snow was tough enough to support me the entire way.
 I know from memory that the landscape here is quite a bit lower without all this snow to walk on:

 On the way back I saw the last sunlight hitting the old lighthouse:

-When I got back to the car I had a little trouble with my overshoes, it took me about ten minutes getting out of them because the clasps had frozen shut.
-When I finally did got them off I rewarded myself with a drink of water from the bottle I had been carrying with me on the trail, only to find that it too was mostly ice… I just bought that thing this afternoon!
+When I got back to the car I had a little trouble with my overshoes, it took me about 10 minutes getting out of them because the clasps had frozen shut.
+When I finally did got them off I rewarded myself with a drink of water from the bottle I had been carrying with me on the trail, only to find that it too was mostly ice… I just filled that thing this afternoon!